Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Learning with missing data

 When there are missing values in both the training data and the new observations, there are two different strategies \cite{josse2024consistency}: (i) the first one is to use a learning algorithm that directly handles missing data, and (ii) the second strategy is two-step: first impute to obtain a complete dataset, then train a learning algorithm on the imputed data.
+A key assumption behind these strategies is that the training set and test set have the same data distribution, but also the same distribution for missing data.
+This implies, for example, that if the missing values are MCAR in the training set, they will also be MCAR in the test set.